jthirkield/thesis/work/ProjectPlan.md

 Total Number of lines: 4420 lines / estimated 1000 objects

-Frontend platform and libraries: webgl, threejs libraries Backend platform: mongodb database server
+Frontend platform and libraries: webgl, Threejs libraries

+Backend platform: Mongodb database server

 Overall Functionality goals for May 17: A 3D-movable, scalable and interactive map of the Inferno with proper geometric proportions relative to the text.
 The map should navigate through the text via map locations and populations: including souls, demons, Dante & Virgil, architectural elements, and thresholds.
 If time allows, the inverse should work too: scrolling through the text navigates through the map.